SafeRoboticsLab/ECE346/ROS_Core/src/Labs/Lab1/README.md

 roslaunch first_pkg first_launch.launch
 ```

 You should see ’Hello World’ printed out continuously in your terminal.
-To stop the ROS process, press `ctrl-C` in your terminal window.
+To stop the ROS process, press `ctrl+C` in your terminal window.
 A detailed guide of launch files can be found [here](http://wiki.ros.org/roslaunch).

 # Let's Read and Write ROS!
 In this lab, you will implement a simple goal-reaching controller and apply your knowledge of ROS to make it run on both the simulation environment and your mini truck.
 We will use a proportional controller for the throttle, and a pure pursuit controller for steering.
 You need to finish **6** tasks by filling in missing codes of file [`pure_pursuit.py`](https://github.com/SafeRoboticsLab/ECE346/blob/SP2025/ROS_Core/src/Labs/Lab1/scripts/controller/pure_pursuit.py) (file path: `ECE346/ROS_Core/src/Labs/Lab1/scripts/controller/pure_pursuit.py`